 5 Asking for special accommodations for religious beliefs or disabilities.

 It is possible that some employers may not know when an employee is engaged in a protected activity.
 But in most cases, employers already know.
-Some whistleblowers reveal their protected activities so if retaliation occurs, it will constitute a protected activity.
+Some whistleblowers reveal their protected activities so if retaliation occurs, it will constitute protected activity.

 Retaliation claims are some of the most commonly filed complaints in California.
 An employer cannot retaliate against an employee as long as his or her conduct is considered a protected activity.
-If you or someone you know has been terminated for exposing illegal activities at work, contact a Sherman Oaks whistleblower attorney to protect you against retaliation.
+If you or someone you know has been terminated for exposing illegal activities at work, contact a California whistleblower attorney to protect you against retaliation.
 It is important that you consult with an attorney well-versed in employment law before making any decisions that may hurt your case.